-The registered manager had the experience, skills and knowledge to carry out her role and responsibilities.
 A comprehensive and robust policy and procedure was available with reference to staff recruitment.
 All staff had Criminal Record Bureau (CRB) checks undertaken and this was recorded in their personal files.
 Evidence was seen of all staff being recruited according to the corporate policy.
 A number of staff files were scrutinised during the inspection and all files contained the relevant information, such as the individual application form, an interview record, two appropriate references and Criminal Record Bureau checks.
 An up to date work permit was seen in the individual files of the employees who required them.
+However, consultant appraisal documents were absent from some files and there was a need to rectify this.

 Each member of staff received a staff handbook, which set out the company's expectation of staff conduct.
 Monthly monitoring was seen of staff sickness and absence.
 All registered nurses had their registration verified with the Nursing & Midwifery Council (NMC).
 The nurses were supported to meet their professional updating requirements by the appraisal process, which identified their training needs.
 Records were maintained of continuous professional development.
+There was a need for all relevant staff to undertake training in the Mental Capacity Act and managing challenging behaviour.